uwplse/coq-change-analytics/README.md

 This will walk you through the entire process, including pulling the appropriate dependencies and making sure you have a version of Coq that is compatible with the plugin.

+This build script will ask you if you would like to install Coq locally.
+If you choose to install Coq locally, please make sure that you also use this verison of Coq for your normal development.

 In the future, if you would like to skip rebuilding Coq, and would like to rebuild only the plugin, just run:

 ```